 Global Indigenous Histories

-An online course that will survey various case studies that explore the causes, conflicts, and consequences that have occurred wherever indigenous peoples have encountered colonizing invaders.
-Significant questions of study will include who is indigenous?, who is not?, what common themes characterize the histories of indigenous peoples around the world?, what factors make their experiences singular?, and can one speak of a global indigenous history?
+A survey of various historical case studies that will explore the causes, conflicts, and consequences that have occurred wherever indigenous peoples have encountered colonizing invaders.
+Significant questions will include who is indigenous?, who is not?, and can one speak of a global indigenous history?

 Today indigenous issues, problems, and assertions comprise one of the globe’s most intractable, pained, and political conversations.
 Modern indigenous groups press, both individually and collectively, for rights to land, water, resources, political sovereignty, treaty rights, government recognition, and various forms of autonomy.
 Of course, the indigenous present bears witness to long histories of colonialism and post-colonialism, typically beginning with the Age of European Exploration (15th to 19th Centuries), which could also be counted as the Age of European Invasion, but not limited exclusively to the European past.